candypay/docs/docs/checkout/api/endpoints.md

 - `session_id` - An unique identifier for the checkout session
 - `order_id` - An unique identifier which can be used to track transactions in the dashboard

-## Create payment URL
+## Generate payment URL

-The create payment URL API endpoint allows you to create a payment page from an exisiting checkout session id, which users can visit and complete the payment
+The generate payment URL API endpoint allows you to generate a payment URL from an exisiting checkout session ID, which users can visit and complete the payment

 ### Endpoint